-The solenoid housing (1.1) of the spring-applied single-disc brake accommodates the firmly fitted field coil (1.2) whose connecting terminals are located in the connector box (25).
-The solenoid housing (1.1) also includes the compression springs (3) which press the friction disc (5) over the armature (2) against the friction plate1) (10) and flange (11) to generate the braking effect of the spring-applied brake.
-The air gap 's' is determined by the position of the intermediate ring (6).
-The friction disc (5) features a square socket and can be moved on the hub (17) in axial direction.
-The customer-specific connecting cable can be fed into the connector box (25) through a cable gland (14) (PG 11).
-When DC voltage is applied to the field coil (1.2) of the spring-applied single-disc brake, the spring force is overcome by the electromagnetic field force.
+The solenoid housing (1.1) of the spring-applied multiple-disc brake accommodates the firmly fitted field coil (1.2) whose connecting terminals are located in the connector box (25).
+The solenoid housing (1.1) also includes the compression springs (3), which press the disc pack (5) against the flange (11) over the pins (26) that are loosely guided within the armature (2).
+The disc pack (5) consists of the externally toothed outer discs (5.1), which are guided in the tooth ring (10), and of the internally toothed inner discs (5.2), which are guided on the hub (17).
+The braking effect of the spring-applied multiple-disc brake is generated as the disc pack (5) is pressed against the flange (11).
+The air gap 's' is adjusted by means of the sleeves (15) and tooth ring (10).
+The toothed inner discs (5.2) can be moved on the hub (17) in axial direction.
+The customerspecific connecting cable can be fed into the connector box (25) through a cable gland (14) (PG 11).
+When DC voltage is applied to the field coil (1.2) of the spring-applied multiple-disc brake, the spring force is overcome by the electromagnetic field force.
 This causes the armature (2) to be released and the braking effect to be neutralised.
 The shaft to be braked is not subjected to any axial force by the brake.
 When using brakes with hand release (21), openings must be provided in the part enclosing the brake (e.g. fan cover) so that the hand release lever can be installed.
 The hand release (21) allows the brake to be released manually (e.g. in case of power failure).
-When the brake is equipped with a microswitch (19), the microswitch prevents any start-up of the machine (e.g. motor) before the brake has been released.
-Thanks to the centring diameters on the flange and housing sides (diameters d2 and d7), the spring-applied single-disc brake is ideal for applications with mounted transmitters (e.g. tachometer generators, encoders, etc.) after the cover (9) has been removed.
+Vertical brake operation is also possible.
+Bracing springs are provided in the outer discs (5.1) to ensure almost zero residual torque when the spring-applied multiple-disc brake is used in released (open) condition.
+Thanks to the centring diameters on the flange and housing sides (diameters d2 and d7), the spring-applied multiple-disc brake is ideal for applications with mounted transmitters (e.g. tachometer generators, encoders, etc.) after the cover (9) has been removed.